Goosebumps

 The series was originally published in English by Scholastic Press in the United States and Scholastic Hippo in the United Kingdom.
-A series of many genres, including horror, comedy, fantasy, adventure, supernatural fiction, thriller, and mystery, the world of Goosebumps explores numerous themes.
+Spanning various genres, including horror, comedy, fantasy, adventure, supernatural fiction, thriller and mystery, the world of Goosebumps explores a multitude of themes.

-Since the release of its first novel, Welcome to Dead House, in July 1992, the books have found immense popularity, positive reviews, and commercial success worldwide.
-They have attracted a wide children audience as well as older readers and has sold over 400 million books worldwide in 35 languages as of October 2022, becoming the second-best-selling book series in history.
-The series was at one point the best selling book series of all time, selling over 4 million books a month during its prime.
+Since the release of its first novel, Welcome to Dead House, in July 1992, the books have achieved immense popularity, garnered positive reviews, and achieved commercial success worldwide.
+They have captivated a diverse audience, including children and older readers, and have sold over 400 million copies globally in 35 languages as of October 2022, becoming the second-best-selling book series in history (behind Harry Potter).
+At one point, the series held the distinction of being the best-selling book series of all time, selling over 4 million books a month during its prime.
 Individual books in the series have been listed in several bestseller lists, including the New York Times Best Seller list for children.

 Structure and genre

-The Goosebumps series falls under many genres but mainly horror and thriller, although Stine characterises the series as "scary books that are also funny".
+The Goosebumps series falls under many genres but mainly horror and thriller, although Stine characterizes the series as 'scary books that are also funny'.
 Each book features different child characters and settings.
 The primary protagonists are middle class and can be either male or female.
-The primary protagonists of a Goosebumps story are often situated in a remote location or somehow isolated from typical societal conventions.
+In Goosebumps stories, the central characters are often placed in remote or isolated locations, diverging from common societal conventions.
 This can range anywhere from comfortable suburban areas to boarding schools, foreign villages or campsites.
 Books typically feature characters who either recently moved to a new neighborhood or are sent to stay with relatives.

 The books in the Goosebumps series feature similar plot structures with children being involved in scary situations.
 At his peak, Stine was known to complete these stories extremely quickly, some of which were written in only six days.
 The books are mostly written in first person narrative, often concluding with twist endings.
 They contain surreal horror, with characters encountering the strange and supernatural.

 The author has plot devices he follows throughout his Goosebumps books.
 Stine says he does not have any death in his stories, and the children in his novels are never put into situations that would be considered too serious.
 He attributed the success of his books to their absence of drugs, depravity and violence.

-All Goosebumps books are written at a 3rd to 7th grade reading level.
+All Goosebumps books are written at a reading level ranging from 3rd to 7th grade (8-12 years old, in the US education system).